 One thing is clear, everyone is worried about the potential for a recession — and they’re starting to plan for one.
 Almost every CEO is bracing for an economic downturn in the next 12 to 18 months, with 98% of chief executives prepping for a recession in the U.S. and 99% in Europe.
 As organizations prepare to weather the next downturn, HR teams are shifting their focus to retention over hiring.
 A recent survey by PwC showed that half of respondents said they’re reducing headcount or plan to, and 52% have implemented hiring freezes.

-Any changes to hiring plans and compensation will impact pay gaps in many companies, which raises the question: how important is workplace equity during a time of economic uncertainty?
-And should organizations prioritize their equity programs?
+Any changes to hiring plans and compensation will impact pay gaps in many companies, which raises the question: what’s the importance of equity in the workplace during a time of economic uncertainty?
+And should organizations prioritize their workplace equity programs?

 How economic uncertainty affects workplace equity